-This chicken biryani recipe has been one of the most requested reader recipes and I'm so excited to share it with you today.
-Succulent, juicy pieces of chicken are cooked in a yogurt marinade and then layered with crispy onions, coriander, mint and basmati rice to give you a dish that the entire family will enjoy.
+This chicken biryani recipe features succulent, juicy pieces of chicken that are cooked in a yogurt marinade and then layered with crispy onions, coriander, mint and basmati rice to give you a dish that the entire family will enjoy.
 I've broken the process step by step and made a recipe video for this chicken biryani so that you can make this restaurant style biryani at home!

 Biryani in India doesn't just mean biryani.
 There are variations across the length and breadth of the country.
 There is Hyderabadi biryani (which is what I'm sharing today) where the biryani has a lot of gravy or masala and is cooked slowly with rice in a sealed pot.
 Then there is the Muslim wedding biryani which actually has lesser masala, but packed with flavour mostly from whole spices; the Kerala biryani, donne biryani from Karnataka and so many more.

 In every single form, biryani is delicious and is almost like a one pot meal that's enjoyed by families and eaten together - like a celebration!

 But I have to be a 100% honest with you.
 I had never made chicken biryani before I decided to share this recipe.
 And I got convinced because so so many of you have requested for a legit/authentic biryani recipe that was also relatively easy.

 And we are biryani lovers.
 Mostly mutton biryani, but this chicken biryani really changed our mind.